 - Safety systems and protocols in nuclear reactors.

-- Radioactive waste management (e.g. classification, characterization, treatment, and disposal).
+- Radioactive waste management (e.g. classification, characterisation, treatment, and disposal).

 - Radiation effects on human health and ecosystems.